RoboRescueUMA/roborescueuma.github.io/content/en/authors/IgnacioGonzalez/_index.md

-﻿---
+---
 translationKey: IgnacioGonzalez
 # Display name
-title: Ignacio GonzÃ¡lez Prieto
+title: Ignacio González Prieto

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Departamento de IngenierÃ­a ElÃ©ctrica
+role: Departamento de Ingeniería Eléctrica

 # Organizational groups that you belong to (for People widget)